carnaverone/carnaverone-secure-os-suite/CONTRIBUTING.md

     Go to the Pull Requests tab and open a new PR.
     Accédez à l'onglet Pull Requests et ouvrez une nouvelle PR.

+For more details on contributing, see the CONTRIBUTING.md file.
+Pour plus de détails sur la contribution, consultez le fichier CONTRIBUTING.md.
 📋 License / Licence

 This project is licensed under the GNU General Public License v3.0.